 Below, the Lonicera sempervirens, the native honeysuckle is blooming away next to its fused, perfoliate leaf.
 This is a signature characteristic of this vine, where only the last leaf before the flower is one round or oval leaf that looks like two leaves fused together and the rest of the leaves are single, simple leaves.
 This is a favored flower for hummingbirds.
 Maybe the big fused leaf has evolved in order to provide a good contrasting backdrop to the red flowers, so they are not missed by the hummingbirds that pollinate them.
 The fused leaf adds just that much more botanical interest to this vine.

-As we are sad that the old oaks are dying off, the pileated woodpecker (Dryocopus pileatus) on the left side of the snag, towards the top third of the picture above, is quite happy with the situation, and hopefully will be ready to move in soon.
+As we are sad that the old oaks are dying off, this woodpecker on the left side of the snag, towards the top third of the picture above, is quite happy with the situation.
 Long after death, this tree will provide an important role in the native ecosystem.

 The photograph above, taken just yards away from the last scene is of yet another threat to the ecosystem.
 This one is an emerging threat in Morris Park, and one that sounds alarm bells whenever it is found.
 This is the Mile-a-Minute exotic invasive.
 Note the thorns along the stem, and also how the stem comes up through the middle of the small leaves.
 (These leaves, like with the Lonicera sempervirens, are also considered perfoliate).
 This one threatens the Spicebush seedling below it in the picture.